 Some women find out they have premature ovarian failure when they see a doctor because they are having trouble getting pregnant.

 How is it treated?

 Treatment for premature ovarian failure will help you manage your symptoms.
 But there is currently no treatment that will make the ovaries start to work properly again.
-Your doctor may prescribe hormone replacement therapy or other medicines to help with hot flashes.
-Hormone replacement therapy can also help prevent early bone loss in women who have premature ovarian failure.
+Your doctor may prescribe hormone therapy or other medicines to help with hot flashes.
+Hormone therapy can also help prevent early bone loss in women who have premature ovarian failure.
 Talk to your doctors about which treatments may be right for you.

 Finding out you have premature ovarian failure can be extremely upsetting, especially for a woman who hopes to become pregnant.
 You may want to get support through counseling.
 You also can find information and support through the Premature Ovarian Failure Support Group, available online at www.pofsupport.org.